mike-pool/mike-pool/README.md

 ### Why hello! 👋

-- 🔭 I’m currently working on: becoming a software developer
-- 🌱 I’m currently learning: Git and GitHub
 - 💬 Ask me about: meditation, yoga, German and learning
 - ⚡ Fun fact: I had my first full cup of coffee in 2022 on a trip to Ecuador